DanYellow/SamApp/README.md

 # In this branch
 - Correction of "exercices" from branch "master"
-- Delegate - You can't be good in iOS if you don't know this design pattern
+- Delegate - You can't be good in iOS if you don't know this design pattern.
+It allows you to dispatch an event to all subscribers of the delegate
+- NSLayoutContraints programmatically, yep !
+- CALayer (little introduction to it)
+-

 # Useful links